OP bonusThe more you use our services, the more you earn OP bonuses

 OP bonuses come from

-OP bonuses are calculated based on the monthly average balance of the funds in accounts, such as the current account, High-yield Account and ASP account.
+OP bonuses are calculated based on the monthly average balance of the funds in savings accounts, such as the High-yield Account and ASP account.

 OP bonuses are calculated on the monthly average balance of loans.
-The average balance includes, for example, home and student loans, the amount of credit facility available in OP-Visa and OP Mastercard as well as hire purchase for private individuals.
+The average balance includes, for example, home and student loans.

 Payment Protection Insurance